phuid/laser_projector/README.md

 ## sw
 2 backend programs (lasershow *(c++)* + wifi_manager *(node.js)*) and 3 frontend programs (UI *(c++)* + web_ui *(node.js)* + discord_bot *(node.js)*)

+### communication
-each backend has its pub/sub sockets lasershow publishes to `tcp://localhost:5556` and receives commands from `tcp://localhost:5556`. wifi_manager publishes to `tcp://localhost:5558` and receives commands from `tcp://localhost:5559`.
+each backend has its pub/sub sockets lasershow publishes to `tcp://localhost:5556` and receives commands from `tcp://localhost:5556` wifi_manager publishes to `tcp://localhost:5558` and receives commands from `tcp://localhost:5559`

 ### lasershow
-- backend program that listens for socket commands
+- backend program that takes care of the actual projecting through controlling the galvos and the laser module

 ### UI
-- file select from dir
-  - future: fs tree
-- start and stop lasershow file projection
-- wifi_manager comm
+- allows control of backend programs through the built-in LCD and encoder

 ### web_ui
-- ssh console
-- file select to project
-- stop projection button
+- allows control of backend programs through a web interface available on the local network

 ### discord_bot
-idk whatever there is time for
+- allows control of backend programs through a discord bot

 ### wifi_manager
-takes following socket commands
-- `read`
-- `write <stealth|wifi|hotspot>`
+- allows switching between three modes of wifi:
-  - stealth -- wifi off
+  - wifi off (`stealth`)
-  - wifi -- connect to nearby known networks
+  - wifi on (`wifi`) -- RPi wifi on and trying to connect to known nearby networks
-  - hotspot -- create new network, raspberry pi becomes the access point
+  - access point (`hotspot`) -- RPi wifi on transmitting its own wifi which other devices can connect to

-### communication
+### comms format
-#### lasershow <- socket
+#### lasershow comms

 lasershow executable takes commands **from all UI processes** through a **ZeroMQ TCP socket** command format